trench-ed/trench-ed.github.io/6_glossary.md

 <li><b>Physiology</b>: The physical and chemical functions and activity of living things. </li>
 <li><b>Plasticity</b>: The ability of an individual to change its phenotype in response to the environment without changing its genotype.</li>
 <li><b>Range Shift</b>: A change in the geographic area in which a species of population can be found.</li>
+<Li><b>Sedentary</b>: Of an animal, meaning that it lives in the same place throughout its life.
+For example, a mussel attached to a rock. </li>
 <li><b>Space-For-Time Substitution</b>: An ecological technique by which sites that are separated in space are used as analogues for sites that are separated in time.</li>
 <li><b>Thermal Generalist/Specialist</b>: An organism that is capable of functioning at a wide range of temperatures vs. one that can only function within a narrow temperature window.</li>
 <li><b>Thermoregulation</b>: The process by which an organism maintains its preferred body temperature, either through internal physiological processes or behavioral changes.</li>